 As well as detecting vision problems and eye diseases, such as glaucoma or macular degeneration, they can sometimes also reveal whether you're suffering from a number of serious health conditions.

-Kelly Plahay, chairman of the Eyecare Trust, comments: "Poor uptake of sight tests is probably the biggest risk to the nation's eye health," she says.
+Chairman of the Eyecare Trust, comments: "Poor uptake of sight tests is probably the biggest risk to the nation's eye health," she says.

 "Around 20 million of us fail to have our sight tested once every two years, yet a simple sight test can detect glaucoma years before you notice lost vision, and many childhood eye conditions which can be permanently corrected if diagnosed early enough.